tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ###  Certificate Request

-When this message will be sent:

-> A server which is authenticating with a certificate can optionally request a certificate from the client.
+A server which is authenticating with a certificate can optionally request a certificate from the client.
 This message, if sent, will follow EncryptedExtensions.